Harold Packman, DMD – Periodontics & Dental Implants

 - Genetics may make some people more prone to gum disease.

 - Medications can reduce the flow of saliva, leaving the mouth vulnerable to gum infections and can cause the gum tissue to grow abnormally, making it difficult to keep the gums and teeth clean.

-Good preventive care – brushing teeth twice a day, flossing daily, using an antibacterial mouthwash each day and visiting a dentist for a professional cleaning and check-ups twice a year – can help keep plaque and gum disease under control.
+Brushing, flossing, antibacterial mouthwash and visiting a dentist for cleanings and check-ups can help keep plaque and gum disease under control.

 If your gums do not stay healthy in spite of doing all this, then you should consult a periodontal specialist.